Despite his fragile health, many Thais stunned by king's death

-BANGKOK Many Thais were left stunned on Thursday by the death of their long-time monarch, King Bhumibol Adulyadej, even though his health had been fragile for years.
+BANGKOK (Reuters) - Many Thais were left stunned on Thursday by the death of their long-time monarch, King Bhumibol Adulyadej, even though his health had been fragile for years.

 The palace said in an announcement that the 88-year-old, who was the world's longest-reigning monarch, died peacefully in hospital.